What is an air filter?

 When should air filters be replaced?

-- Upon reaching the specified end resistance (end resistance specified by AHU manufacturer or system supplier)
+- Upon reaching the specified end resistance (as indicated by the AHU manufacturer or system supplier)

-- Preferably, the change of a filter takes place after the pollen season in autumn and/or after the heating season in spring
+- Ideally after the pollen season in autumn and/or after the heating season in spring

 -